Skip to main content

 Most women on properly dosed therapy report feeling leaner and stronger, not bigger.

-Myth 3: Testosterone Therapy Leads to Mood Problems
+Myth 3: Testosterone Therapy Causes Mood Problems

 When testosterone is prescribed in excess, anyone can experience mood changes, but that’s poor treatment, not the hormone’s fault.
 When prescribed and monitored appropriately, testosterone therapy may support mood, focus, and overall quality of life in patients with documented deficiency.